 Does Canada care about climate change?

-We found lots of good news: A very large majority of Canadians are seriously worried about climate change.
+A very large majority of Canadians are seriously worried about climate change.
 Canadians now think an energy transition is inevitable (71%) and clean energy is very popular.

-What the government can do for climate change?
+What has Canada done for climate change?

 How many Canadians are affected by climate change?

 One in five Canadians (20 per cent) report they or their loved ones have been extremely impacted by climate change or global warming.